cchitsiang/awesome-stars/topics.md

 - [statianzo/Fleck](https://github.com/statianzo/Fleck) - C# Websocket Implementation
 - [iina/iina](https://github.com/iina/iina) - The modern video player for macOS.
 - [webhintio/hint](https://github.com/webhintio/hint) - 💡 A hinting engine for the web
-- [argoproj/argo-cd](https://github.com/argoproj/argo-cd) - Declarative continuous deployment for Kubernetes.
+- [argoproj/argo-cd](https://github.com/argoproj/argo-cd) - Declarative Continuous Deployment for Kubernetes
 - [forem/forem](https://github.com/forem/forem) - For empowering community 🌱
 - [open-source-ideas/ideas](https://github.com/open-source-ideas/ideas) - 💡 Looking for inspiration for your next open source project?
 Or perhaps you've got a brilliant idea you can't wait to share with others?
 Open Source Ideas is a community built specifically for this! 👋
 - [akshay2211/PixImagePicker](https://github.com/akshay2211/PixImagePicker) - Pix is a Whatsapp image picker replica. with this, you can integrate an image picker just like WhatsApp.